A second interview gives you another chance to show an employer why they should hire you, so make sure you're prepared

 • Try to build a rapport with the interviewer throughout the discussion, especially if it's a senior member of staff or your potential line manager.

-• Second interviews sometimes include a tour of the workplace: be friendly and ask questions without distracting potential future colleagues.
+• Second interviews sometimes include a tour of the workplace.
+Be friendly and ask questions without distracting potential future colleagues.

 How would you rate this page?